StackVista/stackstate-docs/develop/reference/scripting/script-apis/time.md

 # Script API: Time

-Some scripting functions of StackState may accept a `currentTimeslice`, `Instant` or `Duration` parameter, representing both a point in time and a range of time.
+Some scripting functions of StackState may accept a `TimeSlice`, `Instant` or `Duration` parameter, representing both a point in time and a range of time.

 ## Type: `TimeSlice`